colinmm/dotfiles/README.md

-vim
+dotfiles
 ===
-A repo for my vim configurations--specifically my vimrc.
+A repo for my configurations